codio/knowledge/source/common/develop/ide/tools/ghapi.rst

               client-id: ${{ secrets.CODIO_PRODUCTION_CLIENT_ID }}
               secret-id: ${{ secrets.CODIO_PRODUCTION_SECRET_ID }}
               dir: ./
-              course-id: d5acfd16bb506756595cef3399e1d4
+              course-id: d5acfd16bb506756595cef3399e1
+            # You can also use course-name or assignment-name to reference the course
+              # course-name: your course name
               changelog: ${{ github.event.head_commit.message }}
               # the location of your yaml mapping files
               yml: ./.github/yaml_map
               # Set the domain you are working on - codio.com or codio.co.uk
               domain: codio.com

 ..
-Note:: The 'assignment-id' field is not required when publishing to multiple assignments.
+Note:: The 'assignment-id' or 'assignmentName' field is not required when publishing to multiple assignments.
 The mapping of the content from the project to the individual assignments is managed by the files in the 'yml' location

 Working with GH API
 ~~~~~~~~~~~~~~~~~~~